 - Implant dentistry

-In cases where teeth have been significantly worn and damaged restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
-Dr. Freano may use dental crowns, porcelain veneers, or cosmetic bonding to restore teeth.
+In cases where teeth have been significantly worn and damaged, you may need restorative dentistry to bring your teeth back to their proper health and beauty.
+We may use dental crowns, porcelain veneers, or cosmetic bonding to restore your teeth back to full function.

 TMJ Treatment Video Testimonials